 PROGRAMS & EVENTS

 at the Nature Center

 The following is a list of activities being offered through the Nature Center at Washington Crossing State Park in Titusville, NJ.
-Some programs are offered without registration requirements; some will require advanced registration as indicated below.
-A fee will be charged to motor vehicles entering the park on weekends and holidays 5/23 - 9/7 (Memorial Day weekend through Labor Day).
-All programs will initially meet at the Nature Center unless otherwise indicated.
+Some programs are offered without registration requirements; some will require advanced registration.
+A fee of $5.00 per car ($7.00 out-of-state) will be charged to all motor vehicles entering the park for daytime programs on weekends and holidays through Monday 9/7 (Labor Day).
+Some programs are offered without charge and All programs will initially meet at the Nature Center unless otherwise specified below.
 Attendance is limited and is available on a first-come, first-served basis.
-Children must be accompanied by an adult.
+An adult must accompany all children.
 In the event of inclement weather, some programs might be canceled.
 It is always advisable to call ahead before coming out.
+These events are available to families and individuals only.
+Programs for scouts, schools, camps and other groups are scheduled separately upon request by special arrangement.
 Phone : (609) 737-0609.

-HOPEWELL VALLEY COME OUTSIDE AND PLAY - POND STUDY (all ages) Thursday June 11, 4:15 - 5:30 p.m.
+POND STUDY (6 - 12 yr. old) Sunday July 19, 1:30 - 3:00 p.m.
 Kids will use pond nets to collect and examine the various organisms that inhabit our pond.
 Meet at the pond by the park service entrance off of Church Road in Titusville.
-Call for directions: (609) 737-0609.
+Advanced registration required.

 back to the top